-- Is on active duty in the armed forces of any country. - Already has Participant Coverage under this Plan through the same church or ministry organization.
-(No one can have both Participant Coverage and Dependent Coverage under the Plan through the same institution). - Is eligible for Medicare and Medicare pays benefits before this Plan does.
+- Is on active duty in the armed forces of any country. - Already has Employee Coverage under this Plan through your Employer.
+(No one can have both Employee Coverage and Dependent Coverage under the Plan through the same Employer.) - Is eligible for Medicare and Medicare pays benefits before this Plan.
 See "What happens if You are covered under Medicare or another government plan."